MarkSenDong/Code_Standardization/Github_tutorial.md

 **6).
 Github GUI**<br>
 Git by default is a commandline tool.<br>
 As a website, Github gives you the option to use an online GUI for managing your repo.<br>
-But if you want to take a step further, there are 2 options.<br>
+But if you want to take a step further and use Github as a desktop software with GUI, there are 2 options.<br>
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;**Github Desktop**(*Windows, MacOS, not available for Linux*):<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Download link: https://desktop.github.com/<br>